grafana/extensionsdependencygraph-app/src/README.md

 ## Getting Started

 1. **Install the plugin** in your Grafana instance
-2. **Navigate to the Extensions DevTools app** from the Grafana main menu
+2. **Navigate to the Extensions Dependency Graph app** from the Grafana main menu
 3. **Open the Dependency Graph** to start visualizing your plugin extensions
 4. **Use the filters and visualization modes** to explore different aspects of your plugin ecosystem